slimgroup/ASPIRE.jl/README.md

    julia> Pkg.instantiate()
    ```

-This will install all necessary packages for you to be able to run the scripts and
+This will install all necessary packages for you to be able to run the scripts.
-everything should work out of the box, including correctly finding local paths.

 To download the brain prior samples: https://www.dropbox.com/scl/fi/t7523css1jk6ylblpq99l/v_train.jld2?rlkey=d0dpx3s2lgdkmzqacurx785x8&dl=0